Extended Warranty Costs by Vehicle Type

 Are diesel trucks more expensive to cover?

-Yes, diesel engines have expensive components like turbochargers and emissions systems that increase both potential repair costs and warranty prices.
+Yes, diesel engines have expensive components like turbochargers and emissions systems that increase potential repair costs.

 Do electric vehicles cost more or less to cover?

 EV coverage varies.
 While EVs have fewer components, battery and electric motor repairs are expensive.
-Coverage costs are often similar to comparable conventional vehicles.
+Coverage is often similar to comparable conventional vehicles.